We have the honour to present our Sixty-First Annual Report and Audited Statement ofAccounts for the year ended March 31 2021.

-All foreseeable risks that the Company may encounter and concerns have been addressedin a documented Risk Management Framework which is reviewed by the Risk ManagementCommittee and the Board from time totime.
+All foreseeable risks that the Company may encounter and concerns have been addressedin a documented Risk Management Framework which is reviewed by the Risk ManagementCommittee and the Board from time to time.

 Raw material prices are a cause for concern most items have increased sharply inthe last few months we have taken a price increase of 5 to 10% in order tomitigate the impact.
 Management continues to diligently watch cost increase trends andseeks effective cost controls and necessary adjustment in prices as needed from time totime.

 All forward-looking statements in our report are based on our assessments and judgmentsexercised in good faith at this time.
 Of course actual developments and/or results maydiffer from our present anticipation.

-2019-20 Operations: Other Aspects
+2020-21 Operations: Other Aspects

-The value of exports at Rs.65.58 crores in 2020-21 was up 63% over the previous year.Foreign Exchange used in 2019-20 was Rs.1.23 crores (Rs.5.96 crores in the previous year).
+The value of exports at Rs.65.58 crores in 2020-21 was up 63% over the previous year.Foreign Exchange used in 2020-21 was Rs.6.15 crores (Rs.1.23 crores in the previous year).

 Efforts continue in our factories and offices to save energy wherever possible.